 7. It improves the quality of your dictation.

-By dictating in front of patients, you make your documentation process an education activity.
+You make your documentation process an educational activity by dictating in front of patients.
 Physicians say this approach to medical dictation has made their chart notes more organized and less filled with jargon.
-The result is a clear, understandable note that’s legible to patients and health professionals alike.
+The result is a clear, understandable note that’s legible to patients and health professionals.